 While the series lacks any major key dates or pricey rarities, it is nevertheless a big draw for collectors of high-end coins.
 Many of the business-strike issues are conditional rarities in grades above MS-66 and especially beyond MS-67.

 A complete, basic date-and-mintmark set of business strikes and proofs can be built for less than $2,000.
 Add varieties and other unusual offerings, including the 2014-W gold half dollar, and the price can quickly approach $7,500 or more.

-Those who wish to build a set in the highest-known grades can quickly run their costs into the high five figures.
+Those who wish to build a set in the highest-known mint state grades (uncirculated condition) can quickly run their costs into the high five figures.
 In other words, the sky’s the limit with how challenging one can make the Kennedy half dollar series.

 Given the extraordinary popularity and versatility of the Kennedy half dollar series, there are plenty of options for collectors who wish to pursue this set.
 Completing a collection of Kennedy half dollars offers exciting avenues for everyone.
 It's also within the financial reach of most collectors.
 Yet the myriad opportunities for advanced collectors to customize their sets and include premium-quality examples and unusual varieties offer challenges to even the most advanced numismatists.

 Joshua McMorrow-Hernandez is a journalist, editor, and blogger who has won multiple awards from the Numismatic Literary Guild.
 He has also authored numerous books, including works profiling the history of the United States Mint and United States coinage.